trackmastersteve/alienfx/README.md

 Install AlienFX using these commands:

-  '''sudo python setup.py install'''
+  - sudo python setup.py install
-  '''sudo python setup.py install_data'''
+  - sudo python setup.py install_data

 Note that the second invocation is required to ensure that icon files etc. are properly installed.